 The John S. Rogers Science Research Program supports collaborative faculty/student research projects during the summer.
 All faculty in the Mathematical & Natural Sciences division are eligible to apply; other fields are eligible by invitation only.
 Proposed projects may be laboratory-based, field-based, theoretical, or any combination thereof.

 You must agree to supervise one or two students for ten weeks.
-You must have submitted at least one proposal to an external funding agency within the last calendar year.
-Exception: if you are initiating a new project, then you may apply to Rogers, with the expectation that you will use this seed money to develop your project and apply for external funding the following year.
+You are expected to have submitted a grant proposal to an external funding agency within the last calendar year, unless you are initiating a new research project for which you require seed money to develop your project in preparation for applying for an external grant the following year.

 What is Available?